Central Great Plains (ecoregion): Fauna

 The Central Great Plains prairie is part of the historical native rangeland of the Great Plains endemic American bison.
 It has been converted for use as grazing land for cattle since the 19th century.

-The grasslands are home habitat for a resident prairie birds, while the wetlands of the region are important stopovers for birds migrating between North America and Mexico.
+The grasslands are home habitat for resident prairie birds, while the wetlands of the region are important stopovers for birds migrating between North America and Mexico.
 The Cheyenne Bottoms near Great Bend, Kansas, and the Platte River in Nebraska are particularly important for migrating sandhill cranes and other waders.

 The region is home to a large number of reptiles.
 Some of the prevalent wildlife in the southern area are coyotes, striped bark scorpions, prairie rattlesnake (Crotalus viridis), and Great Plains skink (Plestiodon obsoletus).

 Conservation

 Most of the grasslands have been converted for agriculture, with only about 5% of natural habitat remaining.
 Indeed, this area was so heavily overcultivated that it was damaged during the 1930s Dust Bowl period in which the topsoil was blown away in dust storms.
 The grasslands have since recovered, but are cropland and managed grazing ranges rather than unspoiled native grasses and perennials pasture.